Mardi Himal helicopter tour from Pokhara

 1. 01

-We collect you from your Lakeside hotel and transfer to the domestic terminal at Pokhara airport.
-Early-morning slots (6-9 AM) have the clearest air and the best mountain views.
+We collect you from your Pokhara hotel and transfer you to the domestic terminal for check-in and the pre-flight safety briefing.

 2. 02